dfinity/nns-dapp/HOWTO.md

 There are several steps to adding a new NNS function.
 They are described in detail below but at a high level they are:

-1. Verify that the new proposal type is an NNS function
+1. Verify that the intended change is for a new NNS function
 2. Understand the impact of a new NNS function
 3. Install a new governance canister
 4. Create a proposal of the new type